B2B

 If you don’t do this, your marketing efforts might be as off-target as Daniel-san trying to catch a fly with chopsticks on his first try.

-Mr. Miyagi teaching Daniel-san how to capture a mosquito using chopsticks
+Mr. Miyagi teaching Daniel-san how to capture a mosquito using chopsticks in the Karate Kid movie

 We're talking about misdirected resources and messaging that misses the mark, leaving your ROI down and out — so let's break it down, Karate Kid style: